-As shown in Figures 3 and 4 below, most of the budget is spent on hatchery production.
-With legislative changes in 2011 and the development of goals and objectives, additional resources have been allocated to pursue other projects, including outreach and bottomfish conservation.
-These distribution efforts are further discussed throughout the four strategies below.
+Most of the program's budget is spent on hatchery production (Figure 4).
+With the legislative changes in 2011 and the development of goals and objectives, additional resources have been allocated to pursue other projects including outreach and bottomfish conservation (Figure 5).